Gestas/Tarsnap-generations/README.md

 ####NAME
-*tarsnap-generations -- Manages Tarsnap backups
+tarsnap-generations -- Cycles Tarsnap backups in a grandfather-father-son scheme

 ####SYNOPSIS
     tarsnap-generations

         ARGUMENTS:
              ?
 Display this help.
             -f   Path to a file with a list of folders to be backed up.
 List should be newline delimited.
             -h   Number of hourly backups to retain.
             -d   Number of daily backups to retain.
             -w   Number of weekly backups to retain.
             -m   Number of monthly backups to retain.
             -q   Be quiet - only output if something goes wrong

 ####DESCRIPTION
 The script is designed to be run via crontab.
 It expects five inputs and a .tarsnaprc file (see below).
 If you don't want to take hourly backups then use crontab to schedule backup only in the hour specified in the script as the $DAILY_TIME variable, line 9.
 Set -h to "1".
 By default the script takes the "DAILY" backup in the 23:00 hour system time.

 ####REQUIRES
-The script requires a .tarsnaprc that specifies at least these options;
+The script requires a .tarsnaprc that specifies at least these options-
     keyfile <path to keyfile>
     cachedir <path to cache dir>
     exclude <path to cache dir>